top of page

 Upāya-s: The four means or methods

-Non-dual Kashmir Shaivism is a philosophical system that comes from North India.
-It actually comes from God, but it is also true that the great masters were born and taught Trika (a short name for Non-dual Kashmir Shaivism) in Kashmir.
+Non-dual Shaivism of Kashmir is a philosophical system coming from Northern India.
+As a matter of fact, it comes from God, but it is also true that the great teachers were born and taught Trika (a short name for Non-dual Shaivism of Kashmir) in Kashmir.

 This system teaches four means or methods (upāya-s) for you to approach your essential nature.
-The word "upāya" is derived from the verbal root "upe = upa + i" (to approach, to draw near).
-Thus, "upāya" is a means or method by which you approach God.
+The word "upāya" is derived from the verbal root "upe = upa + i" (to come near, to approach).
+So, "upāya" is a means or method by which you approach God.

 Their names are as follows: